UWSP Introduction to Aquaponics Course

-The next offering for this course is the spring, 2013 semester.
-The lectures run from February 27 – May 10, 2013 and take place online, each with a self-study session followed by a live chat with one of the three instructors.
-The hands-on lab sessions for the three credit course are held May 20-22 at Nelson and Pade Inc.’s demonstration greenhouse in Montello, WI.
+The next offering for this course is the spring, 2015 semester.
+The lectures run from late February – early May and take place online, each with a self-study session followed by a live chat with one of the three instructors.
+The hands-on lab sessions for the three credit course are held in May at Nelson and Pade Inc.’s demonstration greenhouse in Montello, WI.

 “This private/public partnership and the resulting UW-Stevens Point aquaponics course is a new stage in the development of the aquaponics industry and in providing comprehensive training in aquaponics at the university level,” said Hartleb.